RThevenoux/ipa-parser/README.md

 # IPA units
 The parser return a list of "IPA-unit".
 These units can be either "segment" or "supra-segmental".
-Segment represent the finest sound decomposition and can be either vowel or consonnant.
+Segment represent the finest sound decomposition and can be either vowel or consonant.
 Supra-segmental represent information applying on more than one segment like tone or prosody.

 *Unit* properties :